 Table 1.
 Factors Affecting Reserve Balances of Depository Institutions

 Historically, the level of reserve balances was important to understand the effects of open market operations.
 In current circumstances, table 1 is of interest because it presents a detailed breakout of the assets held by the Federal Reserve.
-These assets include: holdings of Treasury, agency, and mortgage-backed securities; discount window lending; lending to other institutions; assets of limited liability companies (LLCs) that have been consolidated onto the Federal Reserve's balance sheet, assets of LLCs related to the restructuring of the government's assistance to American International Group (AIG), and foreign currency holdings associated with reciprocal currency arrangements with other central banks (foreign central bank liquidity swaps).
+These assets include: holdings of Treasury, agency, and mortgage-backed securities; discount window lending; lending to other institutions; assets of limited liability companies (LLCs) that have been consolidated onto the Federal Reserve's balance sheet, and foreign currency holdings associated with reciprocal currency arrangements with other central banks (foreign central bank liquidity swaps).

 |Table 1||Interactive Guide (Accessible Version) | Current release|